GeeekyBoy/Logisolver/README.md

 * Set elements can't contain opening and closing parentheses.
 * Set elements can be only constrained by single quotes.
+* Elements can contain single quotes but must be preceded by a back slash to be escaped.

 ## Credits